-Precludes additional credit for HUMR 3001 Section "A" if

-taken in 2013-14 and 2014-15.
-Prerequisite(s): third-year standing.
-Lectures three hours a week.
+Precludes additional credit for HUMR 3001 Section "A" if taken in 2013-14 and 2014-15, HUMR 3504 (no longer offered).

-HUMR 4201 [0.5 credit] Citizenship and Human Rights
+Citizenship and Human Rights

 The relationship between citizenship and human rights; how large groups of people, including non-citizens and refugees, are excluded from entitlements to rights.
 Why human rights rest on citizenship, and with what implications.